 I’m in the homestretch of my engagement.
-My wedding is 99% planned: loose ends are coming together, I’m attending wedding showers thrown in my honor, butterflies are fluttering around in my stomach, and I’m this close to gaining one new last name.
-I’ve learned a lot along the way, too – about how to save money, how to stay organized, and how not to pull your hair out in utter frustration.
+My wedding is 99 percent planned: Loose ends are coming together, I’m attending wedding showers thrown in my honor, butterflies are fluttering in my stomach, and I’m this close to gaining a new last name.
+I’ve learned a lot along the way, too—about how to save money, how to stay organized, and how not to pull your hair out in frustration.

-Planning a wedding is an interesting adventure.
-It can get stressful if you let it.
-If you’re not careful, it can take over your life, your relationship, even your wallet.
-But taking an organized and prioritized approach to wedding planning your can help move things along in an orderly fashion.
+Planning a wedding is an adventure.
+It can get stressful—but only if you let it.
+If you’re not careful, it can take over your life, your relationship, and even your wallet.
+But taking an organized and prioritized approach to wedding planning can help move things along in an orderly fashion.

-Speaking from very recent experience, below is my advice on how to plan a fabulous, organized wedding and, hopefully, save a little money along the way.
-(And that’s a good thing, considering the average American wedding costs more than $28,000!!!)
+Speaking from very recent experience, below is my advice on how to plan a fabulous, organized wedding and save a little money along the way.
+(And that’s a good thing, considering the average American wedding costs more than $28,000!)

 First and foremost, before you plan anything, set your priorities.

-This is important because priorities are different for every person.
-Although ice sculptures and a string quartets are a MUST for some couples, unlimited kegs of beer and an awesome DJ are on the top of the list for others.
+Everyone’s priorities are different.
+Although ice sculptures and a string quartet are a must for some couples, unlimited kegs of beer and an awesome DJ are at the top of the list for others.

-More than likely, you’ll have a set amount of money to spend (more on that later), so you’ll have to figure out how much of your pot of cash to divvy out to each vendor.
+More than likely, you’ll have a set amount of money to spend (more on that later), so you’ll have to figure out how to divvy up your pot of cash between vendors.
 If you’ve never planned a wedding before, you’ll be surprised by just how many vendors there are.
-This is why you’ll need to set your priorities!

 - Attire (wedding gown, tux, accessories)

 - Paper goods (invitations, save-the-dates, place settings, thank you cards)